jacobemmerson/Genetic-Algorithm-ENS/README.md

 ## About

 This algorithm (GAENS) was developed to reroute transit routes using pre-existing bus routes through expansion and shrinking mutations based on an evolutionary algorithm.
 This project was designed and evaluated for CS3710 (Advanced Topics in AI: AI for Social Good) by Jacob Emmerson and Chris Hinson.
+Further work may be made to improve the algorithm's decision-making when selecting midpoint bus stops.